Making The Taliban Great Again - September 17th, Hour 3

 This is an iHeart Podcast.

-They're shooting people in the broad daylight in the streets in the head?
+Or that when they're beating women, are they professional as they're shooting people in the broad daylight in the streets in the head?

-Is that all professional and business like?
+Is that all professional and business-like?

-They're being very professional and business like murdering anybody they don't like, and we still have Americans trapped behind enemy lines.
+They're being very professional and business-like, murdering anybody they don't like.

 Another lie.